Get

 Conclusion

-Most dogs chew because they are bored or because they were allowed to do it as a puppy.
+Most dogs chew because they are bored, frustrated, anxious or because they were allowed to do it as a puppy.
 If your dog is bored, you will need to set aside a few more minutes a day to be more active with your pet.
-Once your dog is getting a little more stimulation, it will often stop chewing up your house.
-If you allowed your puppy to chew things but are now starting to realize you shouldn’t have done it, you might get the best help from a professional trainer who will have experience with your situation.
+Providing more activity and engagement may reduce destructive chewing, though some dogs may need additional training or guidance.
+If you allowed your puppy to chew things but are now starting to realize you shouldn’t have done it, you

 We hope you have enjoyed reading and found the answers you needed.
 If we have helped you get your dog to behave, please share this guide to why your dog is chewing and what to do on your social media.